A Universal Quantum Computer From Relativistic Motion

 \textit{The Local Operations---} We start by describing how to implement the single qubit rotations in a relativistic setup.
 At each step where the local operations are applied, we consider that each of the qubits follows a classical trajectory $z^\mu_i(\tau_i) = (t(\tau_i),\bm x(\tau_i))$ in spacetime for a time $t_0<t(\tau_i)<t_1$, so that the total time duration of this evolution in the coordinate time $t$ is $\Delta t = t_1 - t_0$.
 Throughout their motion, the qubits' internal dynamics are prescribed by their free Hamiltonians, described in their rest frames as

 where $\bm n_i = \bm n(\vartheta_i,\varphi_i)$ is a unit vector defined by the azimuthal angle $\vartheta_i$ and polar angle $\varphi_i$; $\Omega_i$ corresponds to each qubit's energy gap.
-Over a proper time interval $\Delta \tau_i$, the local unitary implemented by the internal dynamics of each qubit is a Bloch rotation around the $\bm n_i$ axis, which takes the form of each factor in Eq. \ref{Equation:UDWRotate} with parameters $\theta_i = \Omega_i\Delta\tau_i/2$.
+Over a proper time interval $\Delta \tau_i$, the local unitary implemented by the internal dynamics of each qubit is a Bloch rotation around the $\bm n_i$ axis, which takes the form of each factor in Eq.~\eqref{Equation:UDWRotate} with parameters $\theta_i = \Omega_i\Delta\tau_i/2$.
 Identifying the set $\bm \theta = \{\theta_i, \vartheta_i, \varphi_i\}_i$ as our trainable parameters and defining the product of these local unitaries as a trainable layer, we get the first part of a VQC~\cite{Cerezo_Arrasmith_Babbush_Benjamin_Endo_Fujii_McClean_Mitarai_Yuan_Cincio_2021}.
 Importantly, the $\bm \theta$ depend not only on the internal energy gap of the qubits $\Omega_i$, but also on the proper time difference experienced by each qubit while undergoing its trajectory.
 For instance, if each qubit undergoes a circular trajectory of radius $R$ with angular frequency $\omega_i$ in Minkowski spacetime, $\Delta \tau_i = \sqrt{1 - R^2\omega_i^2}\Delta t$, so that $\theta_i$ is controlled by changing the motion of the qubit in spacetime, rather than by controlling its energy gap.
-In essence, the details of each trajectory affect the rotation angle applied to each qubit.\footnote{Notice that in this model we are neglecting any local noise experienced by the qubits in our implementation of the local unitaries.
-This effect could be incorporated by considering the typical $T_1$ and $T_2$ decoherence processes~\cite{BlochT1T2}, and by making sure that the time of implementation of the local unitaries is sufficiently smaller than the $T_1$ and $T_2$ relaxation times.}
+In essence, the details of each trajectory affect the rotation angle applied to each qubit~\cite{footnote1}.

 \textit{The Entangling Operations---} The entangling channel $\mathcal{E}$ is implemented by allowing the qubits to interact with a quantum field via the UDW model.
 The interaction of a two-level UDW qubit with a scalar quantum field $\hat{\phi}(\mf x)$ is often prescribed by the interaction Hamiltonian density~\cite{us,us2,Landulfo,Perche_2024}